Definition

 Germany: North Rhine-Westphalia Mandates Digital Species-Protection Tool For Wind-Energy Permitting

-North Rhine-Westphalia has mandated the digital AFB-Tool for species-protection assessments in wind-energy acceleration areas, effective March 2026.
-This transition to automated, data-driven permitting streamlines biodiversity compliance and significantly accelerates project timelines by replacing manual field surveys.
+North Rhine-Westphalia has mandated the digital AFB-Tool for species-protection assessments in wind-energy acceleration areas effective March 2026.
+This transition to automated permitting streamlines biodiversity compliance and accelerates project timelines by replacing manual field surveys with standardized data-driven reporting.

 These are just a few of the most recent Wind Energy alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.